Mostafa Rachwani and Mark Sweney

 “This change can be explained by a range of factors including increasing retaliation in the form of gendered bullying as a response to Rio Tinto’s efforts to promote gender diversity and inclusion.”

-“You get low-level sexism and racism and people often once they’ve given … feedback, they absolutely change.
+“You get low-level sexism and racism and people often once they’ve … been given feedback, they absolutely change.
 But some of the way more serious cases that we’ve seen, it’s been terminations, and that absolutely has happened across our business.”

-The report found some men inside the company, which operates in 35 countries, felt aggrieved by diversification programs in the company.
+The report found some men inside the company, which operates in 35 countries, felt aggrieved by diversification programmes in the company.

 “From men, resistance was primarily located in the sense of being undervalued or overlooked due to the perceived stronger focus on gender balance and diversity, with some expressing their view that there was reverse discrimination and that women were being hired who were not suitably qualified,” the report said.

-“There was specific resistance towards programs and strategies targeted at women and other marginalised groups, such as leadership programs.”
+“There was specific resistance towards programmes and strategies targeted at women and other marginalised groups, such as leadership programmes.”

-In a statement, Rio Tinto’s chief executive Jakob Stausholm apologised to victims and vowed to continue with Rio’s programs.
+Rio Tinto’s chief executive, Jakob Stausholm, apologised to victims and vowed to continue with Rio’s programmes.

 “People are still experiencing behaviours and attitudes in our company that are unacceptable and harmful.
 I am greatly troubled by this and sincerely apologise on behalf of our leadership team to anyone affected.”